76065cb7 f11a 4f2d 805d de7f92fab2a6 5eddfd5f

 Our Programs & Who We Serve

 Women’s cooperatives empower women and foster economic development by changing their socio-economic status.
 Cooperatives create jobs, create long-term savings opportunities and impact entire families socially, economically and spiritually.
-Women in Africa play a major role in meeting their household’s needs.
-They are frequently the primary suppliers of food, paying children’s school fees and other basic needs.
-Despite this huge responsibility, the most vulnerable women are unable to supply the vital needs of the family.

-Support Africa Women’s Hope Initiative?
+Support Africa Women’s Hope Initiatives?

 Mail your donation